youzer-name/Aurora-Borealis-Lighting/README.md

 - Select a button device, button number, and button action that will stop the animation.
   - When starting and stopping using a button, there is no capture/restore done.

+### Assign a name
+- Optionally assign a unique name (i.e. "Aurora Borealis Lighting Family Room"),

+### Set for specific modes(s)
+- Optionally limit the modes in which the application can run,

 ### Color Palette

 The app randomly selects a base hue between 50 and 89 and saturation between 85 and 99 at the beginning of each cycle.

-- **Random Design**: The base color is randomly selected for the start of each cycle
+- **Random Design**: The base color is randomly selected for the start of each cycle,

 ### How Transitions Work

-1. The app picks a random base hue and saturation
+1. The app picks a random base hue and saturation.
-2. The app sets each bulb to a color similar to the base with a random offset
+2. The app sets each bulb to a color similar to the base with a random offset.
-3. The bulbs are set in a random order with the user-selected interval between each change
+3. The bulbs are set in a random order with the user-selected interval between each change.
-4. After setting all bulbs, the animation holds that state for the user selected 'Then pause' interval
+4. After setting all bulbs, the animation holds that state for the user selected 'Then pause' interval.
-5. The process repeats indefinitely in a loop
+5. The process repeats indefinitely in a loop until stopped.

 ## Usage Notes